maximlapitan/rasa_library_project/README.md

 source sas-venv/bin/activate
 pip install -r requirements.txt
 ```

+Eventually you may need [sqlite3](https://www.sqlite.org/index.html) installed, although it comes out of the box in linux.

 ## Basic usage
 Usage consists of 4 parts (You may need several terminal windows for that):